UNITED REFORMED CHURCH

 Christy and Richard also have the permission to add to that list.

-Now click on 'Find files'.
-If all is well, the names of the three uploaded files will appear under 'Audio files'.
+If all is well, the names of the uploaded files will appear under 'Audio files'.
 You can click on each of the files to hear them and check they are the right ones.

-The processes to make these files live at the appropriate time should now happen automatically.
+The processes to make these files live on the website and the phone service provider at the appropriate time should now happen automatically.